How AI Agents Discover and Install Tools in 2026

 Agent-driven discovery

 The newest approach: AI agents that can search for and install tools themselves.
-Agensi Pro provides an MCP server endpoint that lets your AI agent query the Agensi catalog, evaluate available skills, and suggest installations.
+Agensi exposes its catalog through a public search API and a one-liner curl install command, so an agent can query for relevant skills, evaluate them, and suggest installations.
 The agent becomes its own tool discoverer.

 The trust problem